 In early 1942, Krupp produced designs of Tiger-Maus (VK7001) and PzKpfw VII Löwe (VK7201), but on March 5/6th of 1942, an order for a heavier tank was placed.
 Löwe never reached the prototype stage but paved the way for their successor's development.
 On March 21/22nd of 1942, Porsche received the contract for new 100-ton Panzer - VK10001 / Porsche Typ 205.
 On April 14/15th, it specified that new 100-ton tank must carry at least 100 rounds of ammunition.
 VK10001 was to be developed by Professor Ferdinand Porsche and Dr.Müller (Krupp) at the personal demand of Adolf Hitler made in May of 1942.
 He demanded a 120-ton "indestructible" super-heavy tank armed with high performance L/60 or L/72 gun.

 The task of producing hulls, turrets and armament was given to Krupp, while Alkett was responsible for the assembly.
-First specifications demanded that armament should consist of a 150mm L/40 gun and 20mm MG151/20 heavy machine gun, while usage of a128mm L/50 was under consideration.
+First specifications demanded that armament should consist of a 150mm L/40 gun and 20mm MG151/20 heavy machine gun, while usage of a 128mm L/50 was under consideration.
 It was stated that a prototype should be operational before the Spring of 1943.
-On 23 June of 1942, Porsche provided their design for improved VK10001 armed with turret mounted 150mm L/37 and 105mm L/70 guns.
-Porsche promised that first prototype will be ready in May of 1943.
+On 23 June of 1942, Porsche provided its design for an improved VK10001 armed with turret mounted 150mm L/37 and 105mm L/70 guns.
+Porsche promised that the first prototype wpould be ready in May of 1943.
 In December of 1942, new armaments such as 150mm gun, 127mm naval gun, 128mm Flak and the longest version of 128mm were considered.
-Also in the same month, it was restated that first vehicle was to be ready in Summer of 1943, followed by the production of 5 per month.
-First official names VK10001 and Porsche Typ 205 ("Mammoth") were used in April of 1942, followed by Mäuschen (Mousy) in December of 1942 and Maus (Mouse) in February of 1943.
-In January of 1943, Hitler decided that the Mäuschen was to be fitted with turret mounted with 128mm and 75mm guns, while a turret mounted with 150mm KwK 44 L/38 or 170mm KwK 44 gun was to be designed for future use.
+Also in the same month, it was restated that the first vehicle was to be ready in Summer of 1943, followed by the production of 5 per month.
+The first official names VK10001 and Porsche Typ 205 Mammut ("Mammoth") were used in April of 1942, followed by Mäuschen (Mousy) in December of 1942 and Maus (Mouse) in February of 1943.
+In January of 1943, Hitler decided that the Mäuschen was to be fitted with a turret mounted with 128mm and 75mm guns, while a turret mounted with 150mm KwK 44 L/38 or 170mm KwK 44 gun was to be designed for future use.
 Specification for ammunition storage space were never met and decreased by further modifications.

-On 24 December 1943, the first turretless prototype was completed by Alkett and was put to the extensive tests.
+On 24 December 1943, the first turretless prototype was completed by Alkett and was put toextensive tests.
 During the tests, the Maus could hardly move due to its enormous weight and power/weight ratio.
-First prototype V1 (Maus I), was powered by amodified Daimler-Benz MB 509 (developed from the DB 603 aircraft engine), which could not provide the planned speed of 20km/h but only 13km/h in ideal conditions.
-Also problems arouse with suspension system which had to be modified in order to take the weight of the vehicle.
-Another problem that emerged from its weight, was that simply there were no bridges able to take the its weight.
-To overcome this problem Maus had to be provided with a "Schnorchel" arrangement which allowed it to submersg to the maximum depth of 8 meters.
-In December of 1943, V1 was fitted with (Belastungsgewicht) simulated turret (representing the weight of the turret) and was tested.
+The first prototype V1 (Maus I), was powered by a modified Daimler-Benz MB 509 (developed from the DB 603 aircraft engine), which could not provide the planned speed of 20km/h but only 13km/h in ideal conditions.
+Also problems arouse with the suspension system which had to be modified in order to take the weight of the vehicle.
+Another problem that emerged from its weight, there were simply no bridges able to take the its weight.
+To overcome this problem Maus had to be provided with a "Schnorchel" arrangement which allowed it to submerge to a maximum depth of 8 meters.
+In December of 1943, V1 was fitted with a (Belastungsgewicht) simulated turret (representing the weight of the turret) and was tested.
 Maus I was applied with camouflage paint and marked with red star and hammer and sickle disguised as a captured Russian vehicle.

-Maus I was to be fitted with Krupp's second turret but it was never delivered and it remained fitted with simulated turret.
-On 25 July 1944, Krupp reported that two hulls will be available soon and two more later on.
+Maus I was to be fitted with Krupp's second turret but it was never delivered and it remained fitted with the simulated turret.
+On 25 July 1944, Krupp reported that two hulls would be available soon and two more later on.
 On 27 July 1944, Krupp was ordered to scrap those four hulls.
-On 19 August 1944, Krupp informed Porsche that it was order to stop further work on Maus.
-In September of 1944, second prototype started its tests.
-It was installed with Daimler-Benz MB 517 diesel engine that made little difference in comparison with previously used engine.
-Advanced electric steering system was used to steer the vehicle.
-Its running gear designed by Skoda, consisted of double-wheeled trucks supported by twelve return rollers with 1100mm wide tracks.
-The crew had to be provided with oxygen supplied by built-on fans/ventilators when all the hatches were closed.
+On 19 August 1944, Krupp informed Porsche that it was ordered to stop further work on Maus.
+In September of 1944, the second prototype started its tests.
+It was installed with a Daimler-Benz MB 517 diesel engine that made little difference in comparison with the previously used engine.
+An advanced electric steering system was used to steer the vehicle.
+Its running gear, designed by Skoda, consisted of double-wheeled trucks supported by twelve return rollers with 1100mm wide tracks.
+The crew had to be provided with oxygen supplied by built-in fans/ventilators when all the hatches were closed.